ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

       on.
 Can be 'null' to use the full cube or a dictionary with the parameters from extract_time_.
 Default is null
     * standardize: if true calculate standardized anomalies (default: false)
+    * seasons: if period 'seasonal' or 'season' allows to set custom seasons.
+      Default is '(DJF, MAM, JJA, SON)'
 Examples:
     * Anomalies from the full period climatology: